§ 9001C Intent and purpose.

 (1) Adopt policies and procedures used to develop, review and annually update a statewide technology plan and provide it to the Governor and the Director of the Office of Management and Budget.

-(2) By October 1, 2001, and each October 1 thereafter, the Council shall provide the Governor and the Director of the Office of Management and Budget with a statewide technology plan.
-The plan shall discuss the State's overall technology needs over a multi-year period and the potential budgetary implications of meeting those needs.
+(2) By October 1 of each year, the Council shall provide the Governor and the Director of the Office of Management and Budget with a statewide technology plan.
+The plan shall discuss the State’s overall technology needs over a multi-year period and the potential budgetary implications of meeting those needs.

 (3) By November 15 of each year, the Council shall make recommendations to the Director of the Office of Management and Budget regarding the funding of technology for the coming fiscal year.
 Prior to making its recommendations to the Director of the Office of Management and Budget, the Council shall confer with the Director of the Office of Management and Budget regarding the demands placed upon the state budget by nontechnology funding needs.